chmitch/batch-python-containers/README.md

----
-page_type: sample
-description: "A basic Python application that introduces Batch features such as pools, nodes, jobs, tasks, and interaction with Storage."
-languages:
-- python
-products:
-- azure
----

-# Azure Batch Python Quickstart
+# Azure Batch on Python Containers

 A basic Python application that introduces Batch features such as pools, nodes, jobs, tasks, and interaction with Storage.
 Each task writes a text file to standard output.